-TRAINING POSITION OFFERS
+INTERNSHIP TRAINING POSITION OFFERS

 Internship position offers will be made through the APPIC Internship Matching Program and in compliance with APPIC Match Policies.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any internship applicant.
-The internship start date is on July 1st of the training year.
+The start date is July 1 of the training year.

-If you are matched for a position, you will be required to complete a DC 2000 government application form.
-Further, in accordance with DC Department of Behavioral Health's human resources policy, we require an employee physical examination with tuberculosis skin test (PPD) and a criminal background check to be completed prior to coming on board at the hospital.
+If matched to a position, you will be required to complete the DC 2000 government application form.
+Further, in accordance with DC Department Behavioral Health's human resources policy, we require an employee physical examination with tuberculosis skin test (PPD), a criminal background check, and drug testing (e.g., cannabis, amphetamine, cocaine, opiates & phencyclidine) to be completed prior to coming on board at the hospital.
+Please see below for additional information.